1847 Rogers Bros.

 and more

-In addition, you will find many images of The 1847 Girl, the demure but attractive female symbol of International’s quality and tie to the past through the original Rogers brothers.
+In addition,there are many images of The 1847 Girl, the demure but attractive female symbol of International’s quality and tie to the past through the original Rogers brothers.

 Available Now!